hazelcast/hazelcast-reference-manual/src/ISemaphore.md

 As can be seen, the maximum count of concurrent threads is equal or smaller than 3.
 If you remove the semaphore acquire/release statements in `SemaphoreMember`, you will see that there is no limitation on the number of concurrent usages.

 Hazelcast also provides backup support for `ISemaphore`.
 When a member goes down, another member can take over the semaphore with the permit information (permits are automatically released when a member goes down).
-To enable this, configure synchronous or asynchronous backup with the properties `backup-count` and `async-backup-count`(by default, synchronous backup is already enabled).
+To enable this, configure synchronous or asynchronous backup with the properties `backup-count` and `async-backup-count` (by default, synchronous backup is already enabled).

+### Example Semaphore Configuration

-A sample configuration is shown below.
+An example configuration is shown below.

 ```xml
 <semaphore name="semaphore">